count/hackathons/AirBnb/Hackathon/README.md

 # The Prizes 🏆:

 - 1. **Most surprising or interesting finding each round**: There will be multiple opportunities to win a small prize during the rounds of analysis.
-- 2. **People's choice for final presentations**: You have the chance to share one of your charts and present for up to two minutes on what it contributed to your data story.
+- 2. **People's choice for final presentations**: Each group will have the chance to share a maximum of three charts and present for up to five minutes on what it contributed to your data story.
 The crowd will vote for their favourite.

 # Stay in touch!🤙: